Are you looking for love?

 Self-taken photos convey approachability because they are casual and make the viewer feel a sense of closeness.

-There is nothing wrong with using a selfie as your profile photo — just try to avoid duck face!
+There is nothing wrong with using a selfie as your profile photo — just try to avoid the duck face!

 Once you have these basics down you can begin…